Viola rafinesquei: Ethnobotany

-The Voynich Codex, also known as the Voynich manuscript, contains information that has been used to identify plants.
-This 15th-century book contains an accurate drawing of Viola rafinesquii, with blue and white flowers, distinguishing it from Viola tricolor.
-The presence of this drawing suggests that Viola rafinesquii had medicinal uses for native populations in the early 15th century.
 A paste made from the leaves of Viola rafinesquii was used by the Cherokee people as a pain reliever and topical agent.
 The plant was also steeped in hot water to relieve a variety of symptoms, including a cough, dysentery, and congestion.

 V. rafinesquii can now be used as an alternative to grass in landscaping.
-It is not well suited for a garden, however, due to it's weed-like behavior, and therefore should be planted in an open area.
+It is not well suited for a garden, however, due to its weed-like behavior, and therefore should be planted in an open area.